Continuous-time q-learning for mean-field control problems: Introduction

-Despite its substantial success in wide applications, the theoretical study of reinforcement learning has been predominantly limited to discrete time models, especially in the mean-field control and mean-field game problems. \cite{AFL2022} studied a RL algorithm to solve infinite horizon asymptotic mean-field control and mean-field game problems based on a two-timescale mean-field Q-learning. \cite{GGWX23} discussed the correct form of Q function in an integral form in Q-learning and established the dynamic programming principle (DPP) for learning McKean-Vlasov control problems. \cite{GGWX21a, GGWX21b} proposes a model-free Q learning in a centralized way and an actor-critic algorithm in a decentralized manner for mean-field control problems with convergence analyses.
-On the other hand, for continuous time stochastic control problems by a single agent, \cite{Wangetal2021}, \cite{JZ22a}, \cite{JZ22b}, \cite{jiazhou2022} have laid the overarching theoretical foundation for reinforcement learning in continuous time with continuous state space and possibly continuous action space.
+Despite its substantial success in wide applications, the theoretical study of reinforcement learning has been predominantly limited to discrete time models, especially in the MFC and mean-field game problems. \cite{GGWX23} discussed the correct form of Q-function in an integral form in Q-learning and established the dynamic programming principle (DPP) for learning MFC problems. \cite{GGWX21a, GGWX21b} proposed a model-free Q learning in a centralized way and an actor-critic algorithm in a decentralized manner for MFC problems with convergence analyses. \cite{CLT23} studied MFC with common noise under both closed-loop and open-loop policies through the lens of mean-field Markov decision process, which also unveiled the correct form of the Q-function and its dynamic programming principle and adapted existing (deep) RL methods to the mean-field setting. \cite{AFL2022, AFHR2023} studied unified two-timescale RL algorithms to solve infinite horizon asymptotic MFC and mean-field game problems in finite and continuous state-action space, respectively.
+The corresponding convergence result is studied in the subsequent work \cite{AFLZ23}.
+There also exists a variety of model-based or model-free RL algorithms for MFCs that can be found, for instance in \cite{Mondaletal2022, Mondaletal2023, Pasztoretal2021}.
+On the other hand, for continuous time stochastic control problems by a single agent, \cite{Wangetal2021}, \cite{JZ22a, JZ22b, jiazhou2022} have laid the overarching theoretical foundation for reinforcement learning in continuous time with continuous state space and possibly continuous action space.
 In particular, \cite{jiazhou2022} developed a continuous time q-learning theory by considering the first order approximation of the conventional Q-function.
 Given a stochastic policy, the value function and the associated q-function can be characterized by martingale conditions of some stochastic processes in \cite{jiazhou2022} in both on-policy and off-policy settings.
 Several actor-critic algorithms are devised therein for solving underlying RL problem.
+Convergence or regret analyses of continuous-time single-agent stochastic control problems have been conducted in \cite{giegrichetal2024, STZ2021} for linear-quadratic or linear-convex models.
 For continuous time mean-field LQ games, \cite{GuoXZ} examined the theoretical justification that entropy regularization helps stabilizing and accelerating the convergence to the Nash equilibrium. \cite{LiLiXu} concerned the model-based policy iteration reinforcement learning method for continuous time infinite horizon mean-field LQ control problems.
-Recently, \cite{FGLPS23} generalized the policy gradient algorithm in \cite{JZ22b} to continuous time mean-field control problems and devised actor-critic algorithms based on a gradient expectation representation of the value function, where the value function and the policy are learnt alternatively via the observed samples of the state and a model-free estimation of the population distribution.
+Recently, \cite{FGLPS23} generalized the policy gradient algorithm in \cite{JZ22b} to continuous time MFC problems and devised actor-critic algorithms based on a gradient expectation representation of the value function, where the value function and the policy are learnt alternatively via the observed samples of the state and a model-free estimation of the population distribution.